Creating custom themes

 );

-This concept is called Scoped theming, and you can learn more about it in a separate section.
+This concept is called Scoped Theming, and you can learn more about it in a separate section.

-Even though reshaped.config.js is a Javascript file, you can use comments to enable type autocompletion:
+Even though reshaped.config.js is a JavaScript file, you can use comments to enable type autocompletion:

 /** @type {import('reshaped').ReshapedConfig} */